Ruby Unconf Hamburg 2019 will happen on 25th and 26th of May 2019 at the HAW Hamburg, DMI Campus Finkenau.

 What exactly is an Unconference?
 It works like this: Everybody can propose a talk.
 Everybody votes for the talks they want to see.
 The most voted talks will be held.
 You decide what will happen!

-We’re hosted by the University of applied Sciences, Faculty of Design, Media and Information.
+In 2019 we’re hosted again by the Hamburg University of Applied Sciences, Faculty of Design, Media and Information.

 The easiest way to get there is by walking 500m from the U-Bahn (Underground) station “Mundsburg”, which is about a 7 Minute ride away from the central station (“Hauptbahnhof”).